 Case conferences are held throughout the week and include topics in evidence-based psychiatry methods, developmental disabilities, transcultural issues, and a journal club.
-Training occurs at multiple sites including Springfield's two general hospitals; Memorial Medical Center and St. John's Hospital as well as McFarland Mental Health Center; a free standing state operated inpatient facility.
+Training occurs at multiple sites including Springfield's two general hospitals; Memorial Medical Center and St. John's Hospital as well as Lincoln Prairie Behavioral Health Center.
 The categorical psychiatry program is closely allied with the combined medicine and psychiatry training program, providing a view of the importance of and interplay between underlying medical conditions and the emergence of psychopathology.

 The SIU School of Medicine Psychiatry residency program offers a fully accredited four-year eclectic experience in community-based psychiatry.
 Education and training emphasizes integrated approaches by providing extensive exposure to both biological and psychological models, as well as multi-specialty based healthcare.

 A hallmark of our program is that each resident can expect to have a close working relationship with faculty.
 Extensive one-on-one supervision is provided each year as importantly, education and training encompasses a broad range of settings and clinical populations.